43ravens/MEOPAR-ATM-2019-06-11/03-tracking.md

 > * Add files to Mercurial's collection of tracked files.
 > * Record metadata about changes to a file.
 > * Display the history of changes to files in a repository and explain the metadata that is recorded with each changeset.
+> * Explain how to initialize a Mercurial repository for a collection of files that already exist.

 Let's create a file called `plan.txt` in which Susan is going to write her initial ideas and notes about the Salish Sea NEMO daily forecast system.
 You can use any text editor you want